 Bendigo Theatre Company is a local theatre company dedicated to producing high quality theatre.
 Located in the regional Victorian town of Bendigo, BTC is engaged in numerous productions every year, including musicals , full-length dramatical pieces and a number of one act plays.

-These pages and Links provide some information about the company, including its history, current productions, committee, recent awards and how you can get involved.
+These pages and links provide some information about the company, including its history, current productions, committee, recent awards and how you can become involved.

-We aim to provide opportunities for members of the community to enjoy and develop their theatrical talents locally and to gain experience needed to achieve their goals for future careers.
+Our aim is to provide opportunities for members of the community to enjoy and develop their theatrical talents locally and to gain experience needed to achieve their goals for future careers.
 We are delighted that many have attained these goals and are now working at a professional level.

 June 27th, 1997, opening night for Joseph and his Amazing Technicolor Dreamcoat, marked our 100th musical production.
 The company is proud to state that it has been able to produce between two and three productions each year for the past 53 years.

 There has always been a number of volunteers assisting with the many aspects of theatre, such as lighting, sound, back stage, wardrobe, make-up, publicity, construction of sets and general maintenance and renovations of our premises in Allingham street, Golden Square but we are continually looking for more assistance.
 There is more to theatre than acting.